Rays vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has put up 101 hits with 14 doubles, two triples, 17 home runs and 54 walks.
+- Alex Bregman has recorded 101 hits with 14 doubles, two triples, 17 home runs and 54 walks.
 He has driven in 66 runs with four stolen bases.

 Bregman Recent Games